microsoft/pxt-arcade/docs/hardware/adding.md

 The board will have auto-power-off feature to improve battery life.

-Currently, we plan to shut down display back light, and accelerometer if any, and put the CPU in sleep mode.
+Currently, we plan to shut down display back lighting, and the accelerometer if any, and put the CPU in sleep mode.

 There is an optional `PWREN` pin.
 If defined, the software will pull it high on boot, and keep it low during sleep.
-The idea is for it to control power supply to display, accelerometer, and other on-board components.
+The idea is for it to control the power supply to the display, accelerometer, and other on-board components.

 Please do not provide a power LED that cannot be turned off from the MCU.
-It's fine for power LED supply to be controlled by `PWREN`.
+It's fine for a power LED supply to be controlled by `PWREN`.

-An optional `BATTSENSE` can be connected to a voltage divider and to battery.
+An optional `BATTSENSE` can be connected to a voltage divider and to the battery.
 This is not yet supported in software.

 ### LEDs #leds